Skip to main content

 • Activation of mania or hypomania: In patients with bipolar disorder, an antidepressant may precipitate a mixed/manic episode.

-Lexapro or Zoloft should only be used in pregnancy if the benefit to the mother is greater than the risk to the baby.
+Lexapro or Zoloft should only be used in pregnancy and breastfeeding if the benefit to the mother is greater than the risk to the baby, and this must be evaluated on a case-by-case basis.
 Stopping the medication may cause a relapse of depression or anxiety.
-Therefore, patients should be evaluated on a case-by-case basis.
+If you are already on Lexapro or Zoloft and find out you are pregnant, contact your healthcare provider immediately.
+In breastfeeding mothers, the baby should be evaluated for any adverse reactions.

-Zoloft oral solution contains 12% alcohol and should not be used while pregnant or breastfeeding, because of the alcohol content.
+Zoloft oral solution contains 12% alcohol and should not be used while pregnant or breastfeeding because of the alcohol content.

 Frequently asked questions about Lexapro vs. Zoloft

-Lexapro and Zoloft are both SSRI medications, but their indications vary (see above).
+Lexapro and Zoloft are SSRI medications, but their indications vary (see above).
 Because they are in the same category, they have many of the same drug interactions and side effects.

 Can I use Lexapro vs. Zoloft while pregnant?